DrAlbertCruz/CMPS-356-Lab-1/README.md

 For check off, demonstrate to the instructor that you have implemented the example from the textbook, and execute a trace to determine if N is fact.

+#### Tips

+* The book example is actually in propositional logic, not first order logic.
+You will need to create a dummy function for each term.
+For example: `item(y)`.
-Do not forget to upload your source code files to Moodle.
+* Do not forget to upload your source code files to Moodle.